fallen-icarus/cardano-secondary-market/GettingStarted.md

 ```
 Once installed, you can retry the build after exporting the following variables while inside the nix terminal:
 ```
-export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
+cd ../plutus-apps
-export PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH"
+nix develop # This should only take a minute this time export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH" export PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH" cabal build all
 ```

 ---